brittanymmason/Urban_For_Urban_Green_Human_Utility_Bio_Utility_in_Greenspaces/README.md

 **bio_use_predictors:** A folder containing CSV files that have biodiversity utility prediction values.

-**rasters:** A folder containing raster files of impervious cover, percent non-tree cover, tree cover, and water cover.
+**rasters:** A folder containing raster files of impervious cover, percent non-tree cover, tree cover, and water cover sourced from Google Earth Engine.

 **shapefiles:** A folder containing shapefiles on Broward County municipalities and urban parks.